 For 15 patients, the widespread chronic pain was no longer present.
-That indicates a cure of fibromyalgia altogether!
+That indicates relief from fibromyalgia altogether!
 Fifteen patients returned to work or normal life.
 And three patients who took opioids for their pain before stopped taking them altogether.
 Fatigue, gastrointestinal symptoms, migraine, and depression improved together with pain.

 For some patients, the clinical improvement after starting the gluten-free diet began after only a few months.
 For others, the improvement was slower but definitely occurred over months of follow-up.

 Fibromyalgia is one of a number of syndromes now being labeled as idiopathic environmental intolerances.
 That means multiple symptoms arise in multiple organ systems.
 And they’re caused by a variety of chemical substances or toxins.